A local ergodic theorem for non-uniformly hyperbolic symplectic maps with singularities: Proof of the local ergodic theorem

 \subsection{Reference neighborhood}

 Let $ x \in \sman \setminus \D \sman $ be a sufficient point with quadruple $ (l,N,U,\wc) $.
 The first step of the proof of Theorem \ref{th:LET} consists in constructing a neighborhood $ \wu_{\rho} $ of the point $ \wt^{l}x $ endowed with a cone field $ \wy_{\rho} $ such that after every sufficiently long return to $ \wu_{\rho} $, vectors contained in $ \wy_{\rho} $ are expanded uniformly.
 The precise results are Propositions \ref{pr:ref1} and \ref{pr:ref2} below.
 The proof of the first proposition can be derived in a straightforward manner from the considerations at pages 41 and 42 of Section 8 of \cite{liwo95}, whereas the proof of the second proposition is exactly as that of Proposition 8.4 of \cite{liwo95}.
-These proofs are still valid in our setting, because they rely only on the sufficiency\footnote{The definition of sufficiency is not explicitly given in \cite{liwo95}: it is just assumed that there exists an eventually strictly invariant continuous cone field $ \wc $ on $ \sman \setminus \D \sman $ and $ \sic(\dx \wt^{N})>3 $ for some $ x \in \sman \setminus \D \sman $.} of the point $ x $.
+These proofs are still valid in our setting, because they rely only on the sufficiency of the point $ x $.
+We observe that the definition of sufficiency is not explicitly given in \cite{liwo95}: it is just assumed that there exists an eventually strictly invariant continuous cone field $ \wc $ on $ \sman \setminus \D \sman $ and $ \sic(\dx \wt^{N})>3 $ for some $ x \in \sman \setminus \D \sman $.

 Recall that the dimension of the manifold $ \sman $ is $ 2d $.
 Denote by $ | \cdot | $ and $ \omega_{0} $ the Euclidean norm on $ \R^{d} $ and the standard symplectic form on $ \R^{d} \times \R^{d} $, respectively.
 For every $ a>0 $, let $ \wv_{a} $ be the $ d $-dimensional cube of size $ a $, i.e.,